Required documents for re-entering the United States in F-1 status

-- Documents proving your funds as listed on the SEVIS I-20
+- Highly recommended: Documents proving your funds as listed on the SEVIS I-20

 - In certain cases, the Notice of Action may be shown at the Port of Entry (please consult with ISSS)

-Take the above-mentioned documents to International Student and Scholar Services (ISSS) at least one full week before you depart Champaign-Urbana.
-In some cases, an ISSS advisor will need to endorse your I-20 to travel; in others it may be necessary to prepare a new I-20 for you.
+Take the above-mentioned documents to International Student and Scholar Services (ISSS) at least one full week before you depart Champaign-Urbana, to obtain a travel signature.
+In some cases, an ISSS advisor will be able to endorse your I-20 to travel; in others it may be necessary to prepare a new I-20 for you.

 NOTE: Citizens of Canada do not need a U.S. entry visa.